 Yakutian Laika's coat develops quite a long time.
 At the age of 1.5-2 years dogs have puppy coat: not too long, soft and wooly.
 And only after 2 years you can definitively say that a particular dog's coat is developed.
 Usually females' correct (adult) coat develops earlier.
 Wavy, soft, too short coat with a poorly developed undercoat consider as a severe fault, and smooth coat is a disqualifying fault.

-Colour: White and any patching (bicolour or tricolor).
+Colour: White and any mixed (double - or triple - coloured).